genderdoog/doppelganger/README.md

 This project's aim is to recreate the doppelganger website briefly shown on Gumball's laptop during *The Amazing World Of Gumball* episode "The Copycats" (S5 E12) via a combination of HTML, CSS and JavaScript.

 [Here](https://www.youtube.com/watch?v=uLxBYzEjeZA&t=13s) is a YouTube clip of that scene.
-(I reference to this clip as "source material" sometimes)
+(I reference to this clip as "source material" sometimes in my docs/comments).

 ### Goals of this project
 1. Follow all relevant web standards, thus ensuring compatibility across any modern(ish) web browser.
 I wanted the final result to be something that anyone could feasably host without much hassle.